top of page

 Photo by Kelly Sikkema on Unsplash

-Leaders have to be mindful of their actions and the repercussions.
+Like all, female leaders have to be mindful of their actions and the repercussions.
 As Forbes has noted, maintaining trust and morale is important to be an effective leader.

 INEQUALITIES IN LEADERSHIP